 Crucially, shared understanding of the phenomenon in the finished text or the resonance felt by from others in what van Manen (1990) refers to as the 'phenomenological nod', provide a "hallmark of trustworthiness" (E. A. Smythe et al., 2008, p.
 22).
 Resonating "with our sense of lived life ... [as] a good phenomenological description is collected by lived experience and recollects lived experience - is validated by lived experience and it validates lived experience" (van Manen, 1990, p.
 27).
-Ultimately, "as in all phenomenological description" (Schmidt, 2006, p.
+Ultimately, "as in all phenomenologies, it must be left to the thoughtful reader to decide on the accuracy of the phenomenological description" (Schmidt, 2006, p.
 66).